-The Planning Process
+1.5 The Planning Process

-The Knox MFMP documents the process undertaken and presents the outcomes of this collaborative process.
-Requirements in accordance with the CFA Act for municipal fire prevention planning will continue to be met through this process.
-It follows a continuous planning process.
+The Knox MFMP documents the process undertaken to develop the plan and presents the outcomes of this collaborative process.
+Requirements in accordance with the CFA Act and FRV Act for municipal fire prevention planning will continue to be met through this continuous planning process.

 The planning process can be seen as a series of steps that result in the development, maintenance and refinement of the MFMP.
 Each of the stages guides the planning process that Knox has followed and will continue to do so into the future.
-The community and organisational engagement process follows the planning cycle (

-Figure 2) and is documented in the following sections of this document.
+The community and organisational engagement process follows the planning cycle (Figure 2) and is documented in the following sections of this document.